 A gorgeous combination of bright colors with sweet and savory flavors makes this a stunning and delicious side dish.
 And you won't believe that it only takes four main ingredients.

-Filled with seasonal ingredients, you can enjoy this salad as a light and healthy side dish or lunch.
+Filled with seasonal ingredients, you can enjoy this salad as a light side dish or lunch.
 Or top it with your favorite protein for a satisfying dinner.

 The herbaceous flavor of savory pesto is the perfect counterpoint to the natural sweetness of the squash.
 With the pungent bite of gorgonzola, it's an unexpectedly delicious and elegant dish.

 This incredible salad has peppery arugula, sweet roasted butternut squash, crisp apples, sweet and tangy cranberries, and maple-roasted walnuts.
-It is filled with so many seasonal flavors and superfoods.
+It is filled with so many seasonal flavors!

 Pumpkin